WheelSims/wheelsims_doc/Overview.md

 # Overview

+The WheelSims project is a set of blocks distributed on different repositories, that can be shared among wheelchair simulators to accelerate the development of virtual reality in wheelchair training.

+## Hardware overview

 The WheelSims system combines:

-- haptics - so that the user feels realistic forces at the wheels
+- **Haptics** - so that the user feels realistic forces at the wheels
-- virtual reality - so that the user feels where they navigate
+- **Virtual Reality** - so that the user feels where they navigate
-- an incline platform - so that the user feels the difference between ascending, descending or crossing a slope.
+- **Incline Platform** - so that the user feels the difference between ascending, descending or crossing a slope.

 These three systems are independent.
 For example, it is not required to have an haptic system to navigate in virtual reality.
 They are complementary, they add realism to the simulation.